dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 [!code-csharp[Main](performing-batch-updates-cs/samples/sample4.cs)]

 When the user clicks one of the Update All buttons, the `UpdateAllSupplierAddresses` method iterates through each `DataListItem` in the `Suppliers` DataList and calls the `SuppliersBLL` class s `UpdateSupplierAddress` method, passing in the corresponding values.
-A non-entered value for address, city, or country passes is a value of `Nothing` to `UpdateSupplierAddress` (rather than a blank string), which results in a database `NULL` for the underlying record s fields.
+A non-entered value for address, city, or country/region passes is a value of `Nothing` to `UpdateSupplierAddress` (rather than a blank string), which results in a database `NULL` for the underlying record s fields.

 > [!NOTE]
 > As an enhancement, you may want to add a status Label Web control to the page that provides some confirmation message after the batch update is performed.